Hotride/OrionUO/README.md

 # OrionUO
-Orion - Ultima Online graphic client, using OpenGL for rendering
+OrionUO - Ultima Online graphic client, using OpenGL for rendering

 WIP(on README itself):